-Måns was born in 1951 and lives in Portugal.
-He was first elected as a director at a shareholders' meeting held on 24 March 2011.
-He is not a shareholder of the Bank.
+Måns was born in 1951.
+He is Swedish and lives in Portugal.
+He was first elected as a Director at a shareholders' meeting on 24 March 2011.
+He is not a shareholder in Arion Bank and is an independent Director.
+Måns is Chairman of the Board Audit and Risk Committee and is a member of the Board Credit Committee.

 Måns graduated from Stockholm School of Economics in 1975 where he became a lecturer and researcher after completing his studies.
-Måns held various posts at Hambros Bank in London between 1977 and 1984 and was regional director for Denmark and Iceland for two years.
-In 1984 he started working for Götabanken in London and was transferred to the Bank's Stockholm operation in 1989 where he was head of the international finance division until 1991.
-From 1991 to 1999 he worked for Swedbank, including as director and head of the bank's large corporate business.
-In 1999 to 2002 he worked for both Unibank (as head of Sweden) and Nordea (as Head of Private Banking, Sweden).
+He served in various posts at Hambros Bank in London between 1977 and 1984 and was regional director for Denmark and Iceland for two years.
+In 1984 he started working for Götabanken in London and was transferred to the bank's Stockholm operation in 1989 where he was head of the international finance division until 1991.
+From 1991 to 1999 he worked for Swedbank, where his roles included director and head of the bank's large corporate business.
+In 1999 to 2002 he worked for both Unibank (as head of Sweden operation) and Nordea (as Head of Private Banking, Sweden).

 From 2002 to 2011 Måns worked for Swedish Export Credit Corporation (SEK) as executive director and head of corporate and structured finance.
-And was also a member of SEK's Executive Committee.
+He was also a member of SEK's Executive Committee.